Insurance for Self-Propelled Vehicles

 When there is a possibility that the other party is liable, the department head should arrange for the other party or his/her insurance company to pay for the cost of repairs to the state vehicle.

-When the University driver is at fault, it is suggested that cost proposals for such repairs be obtained on the vendors' own estimate form.
+When the University driver is at fault, it is suggested that cost proposals for repairs of the state vehicle be obtained on the vendors' own estimate form.
 Upon receipt of the estimates, the department may order the repairs from the lowest bidder meeting all requirements.
 Payment will be made on an A.P.V. with the invoice attached.

 As yearly premiums for this insurance become due, departments are notified by the Purchasing Office as to how the payment is to be made.
 The cost to each department depends upon the number and type of vehicles they own.